 Wellstead CRC Committee

-The Wellstead CRC is governed by the following 2018-19 volunteer management committee:
+The Wellstead CRC is governed by the following 2024/2025 volunteer Management Committee:

 Chairperson: Tanika Diprose

-Committee Members: Glenda Stanich, Rachel North and Al Gilkison.
+Committee Members: Kerry Dell’Agostino, Teena Williams, Courtney Moir and Al Gilkison.

 History